Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 Personal data processed for the purpose of deciding on the award of the foundation's sponsorship prize will generally be deleted if the processing is no longer necessary for the decision and the foundation has decided against sponsoring you.
 The duration of storage therefore depends on the duration of the decision-making process.

-Donor data will be deleted after the donation has been processed and the relevant retention obligations have expired, in particular due to tax regulations.
+Donor data will be deleted after the donation has been processed and the relevant retention obligations, in particular those under tax law regulations, have expired.

 In all other respects, the information under section 1. g. applies.

-If you contact us as an existing or future supplier or service provider, or if we contact you, the responsible party for data processing is the ESCHE company that you contact or that contacts you.
+If you contact us as an existing or future supplier or service provider, or if we contact you, the controller is the ESCHE company that you contact or that contacts you.

-If you enter our premises or drive into our car park as a visitor, the responsible party for data processing is:
+If you enter our premises or drive into our car park as a visitor, the controller is:

 Rechtsanwälte Wirtschaftsprüfer Steuerberater